Projection hypothesis in the setting for the quantum Jarzynski equality: Introduction

-In Ref. \cite{EPL}, the projection hypothesis was derived in a Hamiltonian process after the non-selective measurement of the meter variable of an event reading quantum mechanical system $\psi$ \cite{JSTAT2} by restricting the complete set of the observables \cite{Neumann,Jauch}.
+In Ref. \cite{EPL}, the projection hypothesis was derived in a Hamiltonian process after the non-selective measurement of the discrete meter variable of an event reading quantum mechanical system $\psi$ \cite{JSTAT2} by restricting the complete set of the orbital observables of the center of mass of a macroscopic quantum mechanical system to a set of mutually commuting classical observables \cite{Neumann,Jauch,dEspagnat}.
 The core idea in this derivation is to use a spatiotemporally inhomogeneous macroscopic Bose--Einstein condensate (BEC) in quantum field theory, where the spatial translational symmetry is broken spontaneously, under the von Neumann-type interaction with the event reading system $\psi$ in the interaction picture.
 Due to the Nambu--Goldstone theorem, the center of mass velocity of the condensate is returned to the velocity of a c-number spatial coordinate system in the rearranged spatial coordinate system in the order parameter (i.e., the vacuum expectation value of the boson Heisenberg field) of this condensate \cite{Umezawa1,Umezawa2,Umezawa3,Umezawa4,Umezawa}.
 Then, when the macroscopic BEC has a non-relativistic center of mass velocity classically fluctuating in the ensemble, a constraint on the classical mixed state of the event reading system $\psi$ arises after the von Neumann-type interaction between this system $\psi$ and the BEC.
-This constraint is the physical equivalence (the Galilean relativity) between {\it state vectors} (equivalent to mixtures of eigenstates of the meter variable with respect to the statistical data of the observables \cite{JSTAT2}) with distinct their relative phases of $\psi$, obtained by the partial trace of the BEC decoupled from $\psi$ in the mixture.
+This constraint is the physical equivalence (the Galilean relativity) between {\it state vectors} (equivalent to mixtures of eigenstates of the discrete meter variable with respect to the statistical data of the observables \cite{JSTAT2}) with distinct their relative phases of $\psi$, obtained by the partial trace of the BEC decoupled from $\psi$ in the mixture.
 This physical equivalence is realized via the Galilean transformation of the rearranged spatial coordinate system.
 This constraint is the trigger of event reading by $\psi$.

 In Ref. \cite{JSTAT1}, on the other hand, the projection hypothesis was treated as a {\it black box}.
 The novelty of the present work lies in the following two aspects.
 First, the derivation of the result in Ref. \cite{JSTAT1} is refined.
 Second, a quantum thermodynamic scheme is modeled to experimentally test the result in Ref. \cite{JSTAT1} based on the result of Ref. \cite{EPL}.